 Marrakech

-To speak of Marrakech is to speak of the most attractive city from the tourist point of view, both for its beauty (it was declared a World Heritage Site by Unesco) and its atmosphere.
-And precisely for this reason, it is also one of the best cities for the premium traveler, since it has establishments and professionals of the highest quality.
-On this page we tell you everything you need to know if you plan to travel to this spectacular destination, which you can enjoy in a big way if you put yourself in the hands of Chic Morocco, an agency specialized in this city and in the most exclusive services.
+If you’re wondering what to see in Marrakech, there are multiple and varied answers, as we are dealing with the most attractive Moroccan city from a tourist point of view, both for its beauty (it was declared a World Heritage Site by UNESCO) and for its atmosphere.
+And precisely for this reason, it is also one of the best cities for the premium traveler, as it has establishments and professionals of the highest quality.
+On this page, we tell you everything you need to know if you’re planning to travel to this spectacular destination: when to travel to Marrakech, what to do, which are the charming accommodations in the city and many other details about luxury trips to Marrakech.
+And you can enjoy all of this to the fullest if you put yourself in the hands of Chic Morocco, an agency specialized in this city and in the most exclusive services.

 Table of Contents

-Marrakech is a city located in the south of Morocco, but north of the Atlas, the great mountain range beyond which extend the pre-Saharan valleys and desert.
+Marrakech is a city located in the south of Morocco, but north of the High Atlas, the mountain range beyond the country, from which the pre-Saharan valleys and the desert extend southward.
 For this reason, the images showing the contrast of a landscape of palm trees with snow-capped mountains in the background, in the distance, are very charming.

-However, the Marrakech area is quite arid and in its surroundings we find desert areas, both from a demographic and natural point of view, as can be seen in the Agafay desert, for example.
+However, the Marrakech area is quite arid and in its surroundings we find desert areas, both from a demographic and natural point of view, as can be seen for example in the Agafay desert (which represents one of the excursions to do in Marrakech, as we show below).

-Marrakech is the capital of the Marrakech-SAfi region and has about 1 million inhabitants, which places it among the 5 largest in Morocco in terms of population.
+Marrakech is the capital of the Marrakech-Safi region and has around 1 million inhabitants, which places it among the 5 largest cities in Morocco in terms of population.
 Nevertheless, it is the ‘tourist capital’ of the country, as it receives the most visitors per year: more than 3 million.

 How to get to Marrakech?

-It is therefore logical that Marrakech is very well connected to other Moroccan cities and other international destinations, which facilitates direct access from abroad or from any other corner of the country.
+Marrakech is very well connected with other Moroccan cities and international destinations, which facilitates direct access from abroad or from any other corner of the country.
+For this reason, the city is the starting and/or ending point for tours, but also a destination for short trips of several days from any point in Europe.

-It has a large airport, Marrakech-Menara, which handles more than 6 million passengers a year.
-Airplanes arrive here from the main cities and capitals of Europe, as well as some of the Middle East, such as Madrid, Vienna, Rome, Paris, London, Berlin, Tel Aviv, Jeddah, Istanbul.
+It has a large airport, Marrakech-Menara, which handles more than 6 million passengers per year.
+Planes arrive here from major European cities and capitals, as well as some from the Middle East, such as Madrid, Vienna, Rome, Paris, London, Berlin, Tel Aviv, Jeddah or Istanbul.
+The journeys from many of these cities are relatively short: from Madrid, for example, the flight lasts just 2 hours.
+And from Paris, 3 hours and 15 minutes.
+This means that many tourists take a short trip to discover everything there is to see in Marrakech over a weekend or a long weekend.

-And of course, many travelers arrive by road to the city, either on one of the many bus routes that stop at the Supratours Station, or by private car, since several regional and national highways pass through the city: A3, N8, N9…
+Of course, many travelers arrive in the city by road, either on one of the numerous bus routes that stop at the Supratours Station, or by private car, as several regional and national highways pass through the city: A3, N8, N9…

 This is a list of distances that separate Marrakech from other tourist destinations: